AEADataEditor/aea-de-guidance/sample-language-report.md

 and body:
 ```
-This data and code deposit is ready to be published, conditional on updating the related publication items.
+This data and code deposit is accepted.

 Action items:
 - Author: none